 You can read our complete guide to visiting during Ramadan here.

-School holidays in Abu Dhabi
+School Holidays in Abu Dhabi

 School holidays in Abu Dhabi generally occur: